 Though not a required homebuyer closing cost in Colorado, many lenders offer programs to reduce the final approved interest rate in exchange for an upfront payment.
 These fees are paid at the final closing, and vary based on the amount of the loan.
 A point is equal to one percent of the loan amount.

 Title insurance companies are used to track the history of mortgages and other encumbrances on the property, and to ensure that the buyer receives a clear title commitment on their new home.
 The seller is responsible for completely paying off existing mortgages and liens prior to transferring ownership of the home to the buyer.

 While payment of title insurance fees can be negotiated in Colorado, typically the buyer pays for the loan policy premium and half of the title company closing fee, as well as other miscellaneous fees including recording of deed and mortgage with the relevant County office.
 Estimated title fees on a $427,659 home with a conventional 80% loan to value mortgage are $995.00.

 Although this is not an exhaustive review of all possible fees, it is helpful to know the average closing costs for Colorado home buyers before signing the real estate contract.
 Sammamish Mortgage can give you a detailed estimate of the costs you will pay when buying a home.
 Contact us today to get started!

 Ready to Apply For a Mortgage in Colorado?

 If you’re curious about mortgages in Colorado, Sammamish Mortgage can help.
-We are a local mortgage company based out of Bellevue, Washington that serves the entire state, as well as Colorado, Oregon, and Idaho.
+We are a local mortgage company based out of Bellevue, Washington that has been serving the entire state, as well as Colorado, Oregon, and Idaho since 1992.
 Our mortgage financing experts will work with you to help you determine which one of our mortgage programs is right for you.
 Contact us today with any questions you have about home loans in Colorado.